airswap/airswap-about/technology/discovery.md

 )
 ```

-Calling the Registry directly using `ethers`
+Calling the MakerRegistry directly using `ethers`

 ```typescript
 import { ethers } from 'ethers'